jersearls/jeremysearls.com/content/posts/the-capture-operator.md

 Want to learn more about the capture operator?
 You're in luck!

 I had the pleasure of contributing to [Elixir School](https://elixirschool.com/) a few months ago.
 Specifically, a lesson about...you guessed it!
-[The capture operator](https://elixirschool.com/en/lessons/basics/enum/#enum-using-the-capture-operator-)
+[The capture operator](https://elixirschool.com/en/lessons/basics/enum/#enum-using-the-capture-operator-).

+And if YOU have something to teach, or add to my lesson, Elixir School is an open source repository, please contribute and help other learn Elixir.

 Hope you have a great week! -Jerry